Kingxukai/linux/Documentation/core-api/list.rst

     | clowns |---->| Grock |---->| Dimitri |---->| Pic |---->| Alfredo |--'
     '--------'     '-------'     '---------'     '-----'     '---------'

-With the following code, every clown up to and including "Pic" is moved from the "clowns" list head to a separate struct list_head initialized at local stack variable ``retirement``:
+With the woke following code, every clown up to and including "Pic" is moved from the "clowns" list head to a separate struct list_head initialized at local stack variable ``retirement``: